A Rather Weak 'Attempt' To Defend

 Science 'allows' dialecticians like Vogelman to see 'qualitative changes'

-Second, while it's certainly
+Second, while it is certainly

-true that there are many rapid changes in 'quality' in nature (where did I deny
+true that there are many rapid changes in 'quality' in nature (where did I

-this?), it is also true that
+deny that?), it is also true that

 there are equally many, if not more, which aren't.
 For example, metals change slowly from liquid to solid when heated, as I have